 Ever wonder if a fixer-upper can be fixed up on a budget but look like a million bucks?
-Well here is proof that it can.
-Friends Shannon and Mitch recently did a smashing job renovating the main floor of their adorable bungalow, but needed help with the finishing touches.
+Well, here's proof that it can.
+Friends Shannon and Mitch recently did a smashing job renovating the main floor of their adorable bungalow but needed help with the finishing touches.
 The catch?
 If they are to continue with their renovations to the outside and basement of their home, they couldn't spend a lot on decorating.
 Not a problem.
-We used a lot of what they already owned, found a few new key pieces, and made some small improvements to the rest.
+We used a lot of what they already owned, found a few new key pieces, did some painting, and made some small improvements to the rest.

-The new paint colour is CIL Oyster Bay, a nice light gray that modernizes and lightens up the room.
-The cabinets stayed as is, but the backsplash was switched out to a classic white subway tile.
+The new paint colour is CIL Oyster Bay, a neutral light gray that modernizes and lightens up the room, while also neutralizing the dominant colour in the room - the yellow wood cabinets.
+The cabinets stayed as is because of the budget, but the backsplash was switched out to a classic white subway tile to modernize the space.
 We kept their dining table and chairs, but covered the seat cushions in a cheery and modern orange fabric.
-Add some drapes to the patio doors and pull out lots of vintage tins, wooden bowls, cookbooks, and jars filled with stuff from their backyard, and the look is complete!
+Add some drapes to the patio doors along with books and plants, and even natural things from their backyard and it starts to come together.
+We also found vintage tins, wooden bowls, jars and a large mirror from in their storage room!

 Onto the living room.